 A production declares the children that a node has at the start of attribute evaluation.
-An extension, higher-order attribute grammars [Vogt et al., 1989], allows additional children to be declared that become part of the tree during attribute evaluation.
-This is one of the most important and versatile attribute grammar extensions, and we'll use it later in several examples.
+An extension, higher-order attribute grammars [Vogt et al. 1989], allows additional children to be declared that become part of the tree during attribute evaluation.
+This is one of the most important and versatile attribute grammar extensions.

+Syntax and semantics.
 A higher-order child c:M (where c is the name of the child and M the nonterminal) is a tree defined by an attribute inst.c of its parent node.
 We say that the child c is instantiated with the value of attribute inst.c.
 Such an attribute is also known as a higher-order attribute.